-Two years in the making, Nationale artist, Elizabeth Malaksa's powerful new body of work proves that painting can be a catalyst for action in the struggle against our global culture of patriarchal aggression.
+Two years in the making, artist Elizabeth Malaksa's powerful new body of work proves that painting can be a catalyst for action in the struggle against our global culture of patriarchal aggression.
 As Sarah Sentilles writes in her essay for the exhibition catalog:

 Malaska has taken on the fraught feminist challenge of painting women without objectifying women.
 It is as if Picasso's models have come to life (perhaps they are Malaska's awakened dead?), marching out of his canvases in protest and into hers.

 Please join us this Sunday, September 4 (3–6PM) for the opening reception of When We Dead Awaken II.